 Fresh tomatoes are sliced about 3/8″ thick, and I remove some of the seeds to dry out and save to plant next year.
 Slices are placed on the dehydrator racks so they are not touching.
 You want the warm air to flow freely around the slices.

 The eight tomatoes that I was dehydrating today took up two of the racks in the dehydrator.

-Dehydrating fresh tomatoes will take at least 10 hours at 145 degrees – and maybe longer.
-About four hours after I started the process, I turned each slice over on the rack.
+Dehydrating fresh tomatoes will take at least 10 hours at 145 degrees – maybe longer.
+About four hours after I started the process, I turned over each slice on the rack.

 There’s room for more

-Since the dehydrator would be running for at least a day, I wanted to make the most use out of it, so I added two racks of fresh basil
+Since the dehydrator will be running all day, I want to make the most use out of it, so I added two racks of fresh basil leaves.

 At 145 degrees, the basil will take only about 3 hours to dry out completely, so I keep those racks on the top of the dehydrator, and the tomatoes at the bottom.